vuiseng9/nncf/nncf/experimental/torch/sparsity/movement/MovementSparsity.md

 Usually we do not need to manually set the following arguments, but you can specify them for a more flexible sparsification strategy.

 - `initial_importance_threshold` & `final_importance_threshold`: Optional.
 In Movement Sparsity, a weight will be sparsified if the corresponding importance score is lower than threshold.
 The threshold gradually increases from `initial_importance_threshold` to `final_importance_threshold` during warmup stage.
-By default, `final_importance_threshold` is set to 0, and `initial_importance_threshold` is adaptively decided during training (usually a negative number) so that the model is with about 0.1% relative sparsity on involved layers at the beginning of warmup stage.
+By default, `final_importance_threshold` is set to 0, and `initial_importance_threshold` is adaptively decided during training (usually a negative number) so that the model is with about 0.1% linear layer sparsity on involved layers at the beginning of warmup stage.
 User can let the threshold start from or end at a customized value.

 - `power`: Optional.
 The threshold updates during warmup follow the concave polynomial decay with a certain `power`.
 Default is 3.